Where to Have an Author's Breakfast in Paris?

 The place.
 Whether in the Castiglione salon on the Champs-Élysées, upstairs on rue Royale, or in the adorable Castaing salon on rue Bonaparte, it’s impossible to resist the sumptuous, cozy decor of Ladurée, which instantly transports you into the world of Sofia Coppola’s Marie Antoinette and Bridgerton.

-To start the day right: everyone will find their bliss in this French breakfast paradise.
-On the menu: Ispahan French toast with rose (€14), scrambled eggs (€14), Ladurée croissant (€3.50), Ladurée iced chocolate (€8), flavored latte (caramel or almond) (€9), pistachio pain au chocolat (€5.20), apple turnover (€4.50), and of course, the famous macarons, Eugénie biscuits, and other house specialties.
+To start the day well : everyone will find something to love in this French breakfast paradise.
+On the menu: Ispahan French toast with rose (€14), scrambled eggs (€14), Ladurée croissant (€3.50), Ladurée iced chocolate (€8), caramel or almond flavored latte (€9), pistachio pain au chocolat (€5.20), apple turnover (€4.50), and of course, macarons, Eugénie biscuits, and other house specialties.

 Les Deux Magots: The Most Germanopratine